 The CARES Act relief has proven substantial enough that several private lenders, such as Citizens Bank and SoFi, advise borrowers considering refinancing to take these benefits into consideration when deciding whether to refinance.

 With no interest and no payments, borrowers save by leaving their federally owned student loans as is—at least until Sept.
 30, 2021.

 Other Long-Term Benefits You’d Be Giving Up

-While the CARES Act has provided key student loan relief, it doesn’t cover all federal student loans.
-Some—including FFEL loans and Perkins loans—are guaranteed by the Department of Education but owned by private lenders.
+While the CARES Act has provided key student loan relief, it didn’t cover all federal student loans.
+Some—including Federal Family Education Loans (FFEL) and Perkins loans— are guaranteed by the Department of Education (DOE) but owned by private lenders.

 If your student loans aren’t eligible for coronavirus relief or the current student loan relief runs out, you can still benefit from other federal student loan protections.
 Refinancing a federal student loan, on the other hand, means losing these protections you might need right now.

 While many private lenders offer forbearance options to pause payments, it’s not guaranteed protection.
 With federal student loans, it is.
 Student loan servicers are directed to grant forbearance or deferment to assist borrowers in certain situations.

 Reasons for federal student loan deferment include a job loss, financial hardship, return to school, or active military service.
 A student loan forbearance is an option to borrowers and can be granted to ease financial hardship, job loss or income drop, medical expenses, and other situations.